hamzamsalah/projects/README.md

-# Data Analytics & Visualization Portfolio
+# Data Analytics, Programming & Visualization Portfolio

 Welcome to my portfolio repository!
 Here, you'll find a collection of my projects focused on data analytics, visualization, and programming.
 Each project demonstrates my ability to turn data into actionable insights using tools like Python, SQL, Tableau, and Excel.